Organization: Kids Help Phone

 Is this you?

 Kids Help Phone is on a transformational journey, one that will change the landscape of youth mental health in Canada.
-If you are a person with the drive and passion to be a member of Kids Help Phone’s Campaign team, this could be for you.
-We need a team who is willing to lead change, and help fuel the journey.
-All team members will have a desire to make a real difference in young people’s lives.
+We cannot do it without a team who are willing to be game changers and help fuel that journey.
+We need team members that are passionate about making a real difference in young people’s lives.
 It will take courage.
 It will take resilience.